Leith-mh/Leith-mh.github.io/content/home/experience.md

         * Administrating a distributed kubernetes cluster
         * Using client-go library to query relevant metrics from the cluster
         * Deploying and Managing a netmaker server in order to ensure inter-node communcation between the nodes
-  - title: Web developper
+  - title: web developper
     company: Freelance
     company_url: ''
     company_logo: ''
     location: ''
-    date_start: '2022-05-15'
+    date_starte:'2022-02-01'
-    date_end: '2022-02-01'
+    date_end: '2022-05-15'
-    description: |2-
-       worked on developing and deploying a web app for a travel agency in hamamet
+    description: developing and deploying a webapp for a tunisian travel agency

   - title: Web developper intern
     company: ProxymIT
     company_url: ''